-In the summer of 2006, right before I was wrongfully dismissed by PSP Investments, I did some research on the U.S. housing bubble and looked at the issuance of CDOs (collateralized debt obligations), including CDOs-squared and CDOs-cubed.
+In the summer of 2006, right before I was let go by PSP Investments, I did some research on the U.S. housing bubble and looked at the issuance of CDOs (collateralized debt obligations), including CDOs-squared and CDOs-cubed.
 I showed my findings to PSP's senior management and in particular, I showed them one chart on CDO issuance that scared the hell out of me (click on image below):

 But the 'quant experts' shrugged it off and kept doing what they were doing, like using PSP's AAA balance sheet to sell credit default swaps (CDS) and buy as much asset backed commercial paper (ABCP) as the National Bank and Deutsche Bank were selling them.
 That didn't end well for PSP and exacerbated their huge losses in fiscal year 2009.
 It was even worse for the Caisse but that ABCP scandal is being covered up by Quebec's media.